 Lawsuits, in Federal or State courts or before administrative agencies, challenge other State renewable energy laws or approvals of specific renewable projects.
 Some of these lawsuits make similar challenges using the dormant Commerce Clause.
 A second line of attack is that States’ energy policies impermissibly intrude on exclusive Federal authority over wholesale electricity markets.
 Under the Constitution’s Supremacy Clause, Federal law can preempt State action.

-No proceeding has yet resulted in a court or administrative agency striking down a renewable energy law as unconstitutional.
-However, the 8th Circuit affirmed a lower court decision that struck down a law aimed at reducing greenhouse gas emissions from the Minnesota’s electricity consumption.
+Only one proceeding (currently on appeal) have resulted in a court or administrative agency striking down a renewable energy law.
+In addition, the 8th Circuit affirmed a lower court decision that struck down a law aimed at reducing greenhouse gas emissions from Minnesota’s electricity consumption.
 And in 2016 the Supreme Court held that Maryland’s incentive program for new gas-fired generation was preempted by the Federal Power Act.
 Meanwhile, the Second and Seventh Circuits upheld Illinois and New York policies that reward nuclear plants for their carbon-free energy.
 In doing so, both courts read the Supreme Court’s decision narrowly, freeing states to enact policies that reward favored resources despite effects on federally regulated wholesale markets.
 Decisions in these and other cases summarized on this site will influence lower courts and administrative agencies deciding cases about the Constitutional limits of State authority to deploy renewable energy.